 Don't wait to buy Castaway Cay souvenirs back on the boat.

-You can only get Castaway Cay gear and memorabilia on the island.
+You can only purchase Castaway Cay gear and memorabilia on the island.

 You could get Castaway Cay fever trying to squeeze too many activities into one day.
 Instead, pick a couple of must-dos that will please everyone in the family.
 The point here is to unwind, island-style.